 Overview of Medicare in Washington

-Are you one of the more than 1.7 million Medicare beneficiaries residing in Washington and curious (or perhaps even a little overwhelmed) about how Medicare coverage works?
+Are you one of the almost 1.3 million Medicare beneficiaries residing in Washington and curious (or perhaps even a little overwhelmed) about how Medicare coverage works?
 As a Medicare beneficiary, you can choose from a variety of Medicare coverage options in Washington.

 To start, there’s Original Medicare, Part A and Part B, coverage.
 Original Medicare is the health insurance program administered by the federal government.
 Regardless of where you live in the United States, you’re eligible for Medicare if you’re 65 or older and either an American citizen or a permanent legal resident who has lived here at least five continuous years.
 You may also be eligible for Medicare if you are younger than 65 because of a disability or certain health conditions, such as end stage renal disease (permanent kidney failure requiring a kidney transplant or continuous dialysis treatments) or amyotrophic lateral sclerosis, also known as Lou Gehrig’s disease.